jkspaeth/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my GitHub Pages Blog

-I'm glad you are here.
-I plan to talk about ...
+Hello!
+To be honest, this first post here is just a demo, but I'll probably make real posts later!